Covid vaccines donated to African countries are not recognized by EU travel certificate - KESQ

 By Sarah Dean, Amy Cassidy and Mia Alberti, CNN

-The African Union (AU) and Africa Centres for Disease Control and Prevention (Africa CDC) have voiced “concern” over the equitable treatment of people who received Covid-19 shots through the COVAX initiative, after it emerged that Europe’s digital ‘green pass’ does not recognize a vaccine that was donated to many African countries.
+The African Union (AU) and Africa Centres for Disease Control and Prevention (Africa CDC) have voiced “concern” after it emerged that Europe’s digital ‘green pass’ does not recognize a vaccine that was donated to many African countries through the COVAX initiative.

 The European Union (EU) Digital Covid Certificate enables people who have received two doses of a Covid-19 vaccine approved by its medicines regulator, the European Medicines Agency (EMA), to travel freely within the bloc.